 The maid puts her hands on her waist in a huff.
-The little Miss, not knowing how to answer her, just awkwardly laughs.
+The little Miss, not knowing how to answer, just awkwardly laughs.

-"When will you start acting like a proper lady?!"
-Her hand unconsciously shakes the closed fan in her right hand out of irritation.
+“When will you start acting like a proper lady?!”
+The woman’s right hand unconsciously shakes the closed fan out of irritation.

 With a pouty face, the little girl asks her, “But why can’t a lady do some gardening?”

 “You...”
 The woman sighs exasperatedly, “Growing a flower garden is gardening.
 Growing potatoes, pumpkins and other crops is farming and farming DEFINITELY isn’t something a noble lady does.
 Why can’t you be satisfied with growing a beautiful flower garden if you want to grow plants so much?”

 “This again!
 How many times do we have to argue about this, Lata?!
 Crops that flower are NOT flowers!
 And- never mind.”
 The woman stops mid-sentence, opens her fan and starts fanning herself in an attempt to calm herself, “Two months of additional etiquette lessons for you.
 Starting tomorrow.
 Go to your room.”

 The girl, Lata, sighs in resignation as she slips off the armchair, clearly used to this punishment.

 Lata, after closing the door to her room, walks straight to her bed and falls head first into it.

 “Being a noble is a real pain.
 I really miss my previous life...” she mumbles to herself.